suncoast-devs/handbook/lessons/algorithms-intro/lecture.md

 <br/>

-> Repeat until array is sorted.
+> Repeat until the array is sorted.

 ---